katylava/tiller-rollover-budget/README.md

    Edit it to say "Rollover Budget".
 3. Adjust the CURRENT_YEAR and CATEGORIES_JANUARY_COLUMN values at the
    beginning of the script as needed.
+4. The January column needs to have values in it, but you can set all expenses to $0 and it will be updated by the script.
-4. Reload your spreadsheet and select "Rollover Budget" > "Redistribute remaining yearly budget" from the Extensions menu.
+5. Reload your spreadsheet and select "Rollover Budget" > "Redistribute remaining yearly budget" from the Extensions menu.

 On the first run you will be prompted to allow the script to access your sheet.